OmerKSonmez/ISP-Project/README.md

 Development:
 Development of the game and its components will be coded in Python.
 # Contributors:
-- Omer
+- Omer Sonmez
-- Maxwell
+- Maxwell Wysinger
-- Jason
+- Jason Opoku-Mensah
-- Zain
+- Zain Faraz